-Shortbread is associated with Scotland, and red tartan boxes automatically come to mind.
-However, homemade shortbread is easy & oh, so yummy!
+Shortbread is associated with Scotland (red tartan boxes come to mind), but homemade shortbread is easy…just 3 ingredients to buttery goodness!

 I’m not short, I’m fun sized

 That’s what is said on my older daughter’s license plate rim.
 And with her dad and mom at 5’4” and 5’2”, she comes by it honestly.
 My husband and I fit together nicely, so it works for us.
 However, both my girls are currently dating much taller guys (over 6’ each!), so who knows…maybe we’ll have some tall genes injected into the family tree.
 No pressure, girls…really!
 Why am I talking about shortness, I hear you ask?
 Because I’m going to talk about Scottish shortbread, that’s why (whoa, major pivot there!).
 Shortbread is so associated with Scotland that to think of it, red tartan boxes automatically come to mind (well, at least to my mind!).
 Walkers Shortbread is the gold standard of commercially made shortbread, and they even did a tie-in to Outlander for a while.
 And while Walker’s is very good, homemade shortbread is actually incredibly easy to make, using only 3 ingredients!
 Well, maybe 4…I’ll get to that in a few minutes.